 Got big plans this weekend?
 We’re here to help as always.
 Now that we’ve got your Friday night covered, we think you should head south on Saturday toward Brazos Bend for a day of family fun at the George Observatory — Family Space Day!

-For the duration of Family Space Day, the Challenger Learning Center will be open for individual children and adults to learn the importance of teamwork in a simulated mission to space.
+For the duration of Family Space Day, the Expedition Center will be open for individual children and adults to learn the importance of teamwork in a simulated mission to space.